 a) Demonstrated system feasibility

-This amendment will use the established wireless system functions of 802.15.4.
+This amendment will use the established wireless system functions of IEEE 802.15.4.
 The MBAN spectrum is adjacent to the 2.4 GHz band and minimal change is expected in radio performance.
 Likewise any additional features in the MAC such as primary user protection mechanisms are already being used in other frequency bands.

 b) Proven technology, reasonable testing